-There is one evil that haunts the days and even the nights of most agency workers: time tracking.
+There is one evil that haunts the days and nights of most agency workers: time tracking.

 Employees avoid it at every opportunity, but eventually, time -- or the poor soul in charge of collecting timesheets -- catches up with them.
 Some agencies have even gone as far as rewarding employees with free beer if they submit their reports on time, which isn't such a bad idea.